chef/chef-server/README.md

 export OPSCODE_COOKBOOKS=/path/to/working/cookbooks

-Also, the following environmental variable must point to all the opscode cookbooks being worked on (i.e., oc_heimdall, etc. which are mounted into the VM):
+Also, the following environmental variable must point to all the opscode cookbooks being worked on (i.e., oc_bifrost, etc. which are mounted into the VM):

 export OPSCODE_SRC=/path/to/src/oc/